giomusyaffa/SQL/CheatSheetSQL.md

 ## 🪟 Window Functions

-Window functions let you perform calculations **across a set of rows related to the current row** — without collapsing them into a single output like `GROUP BY` does.
+Window functions let you perform calculations **across a set of rows related to the current row**, without collapsing them into a single output like `GROUP BY` does.

 Think of it as running an aggregation while still keeping every individual row visible.

 **Scenario:**